-Biden’s planned vaccine rule meets resistance from large groups of federal workers
+Biden’s vaccine rule draws both cheers and resistance from federal workers

 Rather than try to force employees to get vaccinations, Cosme said, the government could offer financial or other incentives to employees who get vaccinated.

-Similarly, the American Postal Workers Union said that it was opposed to mandatory vaccinations for postal workers, saying in a statement late Wednesday that policies about vaccination and testing must be negotiated individually with the union.
+Similarly, the American Postal Workers Union said that it was opposed to required vaccinations for postal workers, saying in a statement late Wednesday that policies related to vaccination and testing must be negotiated individually with the union.

-The Professional Managers Association, meanwhile, which represents thousands of IRS managers, also released a statement that pushed back on the idea of a mandate, saying that the issue should be left to “agency leadership.”

-Some traditionally left-leaning unions have also shown resistance.
+Even some traditionally left-leaning unions have also shown resistance.

-The American Federation of Teachers, which represents some 130,000 health-care workers who could be affected by vaccination mandates in places such as California, released a statement saying that mandatory vaccinations must be part of the collective-bargaining process between unions and government leaders.
+The American Federation of Teachers, which represents nearly 200,000 health-care workers who could be affected by vaccination mandates in places such as California, released a statement saying that mandatory vaccinations must be part of the collective-bargaining process between unions and government leaders.

 “In order for everyone to feel safe and welcome in their workplaces, vaccinations must be negotiated between employers and workers, not coerced,” said the union’s president, Randi Weingarten, typically a prominent liberal ally.
 “We believe strongly that everyone should get vaccinated unless they have a medical or religious exception, and that this should be a mandatory subject of negotiation for employers to keep their employees safe and build trust.
 But healthcare professionals are concerned that mandating vaccines outside contract negotiation will only result in more people leaving the bedside at a time when staffing levels are already low from the trauma of the past year.”

+The American Federation of Government Employees and the Professional Managers Association, which represents thousands of IRS managers, said the proposal could require the government to engage in a bargaining process with its employees.

-A mandate is garnering support among some unions, such as the International Federation of Professional and Technical Engineers, an AFL-CIO union that represents some 25,000 federal workers at agencies such as NASA and the Defense Department.
+The proposal is garnering support among some unions, however, such as the International Federation of Professional and Technical Engineers, an AFL-CIO union that represents some 25,000 federal workers at agencies such as NASA and the Defense Department.

-The union said it is embracing a mandate because of the safety and security it would provide to its members.
+The union said it would embrace a mandate because of the safety and security it would provide to its members.

 “We’re in the middle of a pandemic, over 600,000 people are dead, and we don’t want any more of our members dying,” said Paul Shearon, the union’s president.